diskoverdata/diskover-docs/source_files/task_worker_windows.md

 ___
 ### Install Task Worker for Windows

 If you want to run diskoverd task worker as a Windows service you can use [NSSM](https://nssm.cc/) to create the service.
-This application allows you to easily create a service using python and diskoverd.py that gets treated as a proper Windows service that you can manage Windows services by running `services.msc` or by going to the Services tab from the Task Manager.
+This application allows you to easily create a service using python and diskoverd.py that gets treated as a proper Windows service that you can manage the diskoverd Windows service by running `services.msc` or by going to the Services tab from the Task Manager.

 🔴 &nbsp;Copy diskoverd sample config file to config directory:
 ```